Course

 Display Prime Numbers Between Two Intervals Using FunctionsCheck Prime Number By Creating a FunctionCheck Whether a Number can be Express as Sum of Two Prime NumbersFind Sum of Natural Numbers using RecursionCalculate Factorial of a Number Using RecursionFind G.C.D Using RecursionConvert Binary Number to Decimal and vice-versaConvert Octal Number to Decimal and vice-versaConvert Binary Number to Octal and vice-versaReverse a Sentence Using RecursionCalculate Power Using RecursionArrays and Strings

-Calculate Average of Numbers Using ArraysFind Largest Element of an ArrayCalculate Standard DeviationAdd Two Matrix Using Multi-dimensional ArraysMultiply Two Matrix Using Multi-dimensional ArraysFind Transpose of a MatrixMultiply two Matrices by Passing Matrix to FunctionAccess Elements of an Array Using PointerSwap Numbers in Cyclic Order Using Call by ReferenceFind the Frequency of Characters in a StringFind the Number of Vowels, Consonants, Digits and White Spaces in a StringRemove all Characters in a String Except AlphabetsFind the Length of a StringConcatenate Two StringsCopy StringsSort Elements in Lexicographical Order (Dictionary Order)Java Program to Reverse a Number
+Calculate Average of Numbers Using ArraysFind Largest Element of an ArrayCalculate Standard DeviationAdd Two Matrix Using Multi-dimensional ArraysMultiply Two Matrix Using Multi-dimensional ArraysFind Transpose of a MatrixMultiply two Matrices by Passing Matrix to FunctionAccess Elements of an Array Using PointerSwap Numbers in Cyclic Order Using Call by ReferenceFind the Frequency of Characters in a StringFind the Number of Vowels, Consonants, Digits and White Spaces in a StringRemove all Characters in a String Except AlphabetsFind the Length of a StringConcatenate Two StringsCopy StringsSort Elements in Lexicographical Order (Dictionary Order)C++ Program to Reverse a Number

-To understand this example, you should have the knowledge of the following Java programming topics:
+To understand this example, you should have the knowledge of the following C++ programming topics:

-while(num != 0) {
+while(n != 0) {

-int digit = num % 10;
+remainder = n % 10;

-reversed = reversed * 10 + digit;
+reversed_number = reversed_number * 10 + remainder;

-num /= 10;
+n /= 10;

 }